 By: EZ Texting

-So you have the restaurant, the catchy name, the prize location and the amazing food.
+So you have the restaurant, the catchy name, the prize location, and the amazing food.
 Congratulations—you have created a recipe for success, and you are one step ahead of the game.
-But, to become profitable and maintain growth, you also need the most important ingredient to a successful restaurant—the loyal customers.
+But, to become profitable and maintain growth, you also need the most important ingredient to a successful restaurant—loyal customers.

 If you need to get your name out there, build your customer base and generate some brand awareness, the process is not difficult, but focusing on the right strategies is key.
 Below we’ve outlined three vital strategies that can help you get your restaurant on the map.